greenpeace/gpes-test-visualisations/README.md

 You can use this repo to **collaboratively manage translations**.
 Once a map or chart has been developed, you can put all the texts to be translated in the file `_data/original.yml` and adapt your chart/map code to use this texts.

-Then, for every new translation you should duplicate the file `original.yml`, name it as in the other examples and translate.
+Then, for every new translation you should duplicate the file `original.yml`, name it as in the other examples and ask translators to translate directly in Github.
+(After adding them as collaborators in your Github repository settings).

+The translators will be able to preview their translations directly in their NRO test pages!

-See the example chart, translated to Portuguese and English, and the files inside the `_data` folder for more information.
+**See the example chart**, translated to Portuguese and English, and the files inside the `_data` folder for more information.

 ### Do you need a Wordpress plugin to publish?